nsidc/usaon-benefit-tool/doc/how-to/development.md

 #### Adding a new route

+> [!IMPORTANT]
+>
+> Implement access control at the route level, instead of the template.
+You may still
+> need some role-based conditionals in templates to, for example, hide a button.
+Avoid
+> leaving holes where end-users can still use a tool like cURL to submit an update
+> request without authentication or authorization.

 * Create the new route function in a module under `/routes/`
 * Should the route be restricted to only logged-in users?
 If so, decorate with `@login_required`.